gitmachtl/cardano-signer/README.md

            [--vote-purpose <unsigned_int>]                      optional parameter (unsigned int), default: 0 (catalyst) [--deregister]                                       optional flag to generate a deregistration (no --vote-public-key/--vote-weight/--payment-address needed
            [--testnet-magic [xxx]]                              optional flag to switch the address check to testnet-addresses, default: mainnet
+           [--include-secret]                                   optional flag to include the secret/signing key in the json-extended output
            [--json | --json-extended]                           optional flag to generate output in json/json-extended format, default: cborHex(text)
            [--out-file "<path_to_file>"]                        path to an output file, default: standard-output [--out-cbor "<path_to_file>"]                        path to write a binary metadata.cbor file to
    Output: Registration-Metadata in JSON-, cborHex-, cborBinary-Format

-Sign a Calidus-Pool-PublicKey registration with a Pool-Cold-Key in CIP-88 mode:
+Sign a Calidus-Pool-PublicKey registration with a Pool-Cold-Key in CIP-88v2 mode:

    Syntax: cardano-signer sign --cip88
    Params: --calidus-public-key "<path_to_file>|<hex>|<bech>"   public-key-file or public hex/bech-key string to use as the new calidus-key
            --secret-key "<path_to_file>|<hex>|<bech>"           signing-key-file or a direct signing hex/bech-key string of the stakepool
            [--nonce <unsigned_int>]                             optional nonce value, if not provided the mainnet-slotHeight calculated from current machine-time will be used
+           [--include-secret]                                   optional flag to include the secret/signing key in the json-extended output
            [--json | --json-extended]                           optional flag to generate output in json/json-extended format, default: cborHex(text)
            [--out-file "<path_to_file>"]                        path to an output file, default: standard-output [--out-cbor "<path_to_file>"]                        path to write a binary metadata.cbor file to